meghnakhanna/Data-Analysis-Algorithms/README.md

 In this part, I implemented the self-taught learning for a 3 layer Neural Network using an Autoencoder and analysed the reconstruction error rate for the self-taught learning model with the increase in layers of the neural net.

 # Datasets
-## Task 2A.txt-  Part A
+*Task 2A.txt-  Part A*

-## Task 2B_test.csv and Task2B_train.csv - Part B
+ *Task 2B_test.csv and Task2B_train.csv - Part B*

-## Task 2C_labeled.csv, Task2C_unlabeled.csv and Task2C_test.csv - Part C
+ *Task 2C_labeled.csv, Task2C_unlabeled.csv and Task2C_test.csv - Part C*

 # Setup

-## Using Anaconda
+ Using Anaconda

-### Add a R kernel to your jupyter notebook by building a new environment in your anaconda navugator and selecting R kernel and python and launching that virtual environemnt.
+**Add a R kernel to your jupyter notebook by building a new environment in your anaconda navigator and selecting R kernel and python and launching that virtual environemnt.**

-## Using the command line/terminal for Mac and linux users
+**Using the command line/terminal for Mac and linux users**

-## Commands
+# Commands

 Ctrl-Alt-T - shortcut to open terminal